 We’re the victims now

-This is why most White people believe that any attempt to reduce racialization is, by definition, an unfair attack on them.
+This way of thinking is why most White people believe that any attempt to reduce racialization is, by definition, an unfair attack on them.
 Look at this chart from Norton and Sommers (2011):

-The two light-gray lines intersect in the mid-1990s, meaning that for twenty years now, White people, on average, have thought that anti-White bias is a bigger problem in this country than anti-Black bias.
+The two light-gray lines intersect in the mid-1990s, meaning that for nearly thirty years now, White people, on average, have thought that anti-White bias is a bigger problem in this country than anti-Black bias.
 And that perception keeps growing.

-Even if you buy into the idea that life is a zero-sum game–that anyone else’s progress comes at my expense–there is no logical reason to be more concerned about the progress of people of color than the progress of other White people.
-If I don’t get the job, or the acceptance into the elite university, does the race of the person who did really matter?
+Even if you buy into the false idea that life is a zero-sum game–that anyone else’s progress comes at my expense–there is no logical reason to be more concerned about the progress of people of color than the progress of other White people.
+If I don’t get the job, or the acceptance letter, does the race of the person who did really matter?
 Logically, no, it doesn’t.
 But psychologically, well, yes, it very well could.

 So where does this sense of threat come from?

 Robert Outten and his colleagues (2012) found that simply asking White people (American or Canadian) to read the projections of demographic change over the next 40 years left them feeling more angry toward and fearful of ethnic minority groups.
 Maureen Craig and Jennifer Richeson (2014) found, furthermore, that asking White people to read about upcoming demographic changes led many of them to take much more conservative stances on political issues.
 And not just immigration or Black Lives Matter.
 They became more conservative, too, in regard to the federal budget deficit and other topics less directly related to race.
 That political shift was mediated, in part, by concerns that White people will lose out as people of color increase in number.
-This could play into the increasing political polarization of the country.
-Consider Texas, for example, that has gotten increasingly conservative at precisely the time it has become more ethnically diverse.
+This is an important factor in the increasing political polarization of the country.
+Consider Texas, for example, which has gotten increasingly conservative during an era in which it has become more ethnically diverse.
 White, non-Hispanic, people now constitute just over 40% of the state, but those 40% vote together now in a way that keeps power in the hands of conservative White people.

 The sense of threat leads, often, to anger.
-Not everyone is as angry as this woman, who is protesting a bus full of children who crossed into the U.S. from Central America in 2014.
+Not everyone is as angry as this woman, who is protesting a bus of children who crossed into the U.S. from Central America in 2014.
 There are many reasons people might oppose immigration, especially by those who come without papers.
 It’s the anger that is so telling, I think, that sense of threat, the fierce anxiety that a country she loves is slipping away and there is nothing she can do about it.
 That anger is everywhere these days, in politics and religion and education and every other corner of our national life.
 And we need to address it now, before it takes over completely.

-The Bottom Line: Segregation from people of other backgrounds, the denial of racism past and present, on-going stereotypes of people of color, and rapidly-changing national demographics leave many White Americans feeling confused, angry, and threatened by the role of race in the U.S. today.
+The Bottom Line: Segregation from people of other backgrounds, the denial of racism past and present, on-going stereotypes of people of color, and rapidly-changing national demographics leave many White Americans feeling confused, angry, and threatened–enough fuel to keep racism going strong.